0xAX/linux-insides/Booting/linux-bootstrap-3.md

 * 101  - segment type execute/read/
 * 1    - accessed bit

-You can read more about every bit in the previous [post](linux-bootstrap-2.md) or in the [Intel® 64 and IA-32 Architectures Software Developer's Manuals 3A](http://www.intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html).
+You can read more about every bit in the previous [post](linux-bootstrap-2.md) or in the [IntelÂ® 64 and IA-32 Architectures Software Developer's Manuals 3A](http://www.intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html).

 After this we get length of GDT with: